-Researchers have conducted a variety of studies regarding the effectiveness of honey as a treatment for a variety of wounds. published a large-scale literature review of 26 such clinical trials, which encompassed 3,011 participants total.
+Researchers have conducted a variety of studies regarding the effectiveness of honey as a treatment for a variety of wounds.

 The researchers concluded that honey appears to help heal partial-thickness burns and infected post-operative wounds better than many conventional treatments.
 However, there weren’t enough large-scale, high-quality studies to conclusively make recommendations for other wound types.

 If you have a wound or burn that won’t heal, it’s important to check with a doctor before using honey on the wound.
 Ask the doctor if honey is a possibility for treatment.